What It Means to be Low Maintenance

 The Impact

-Those of us who are quite low maintenance may have concluded that we simply don’t need as much as others do.
+Those of us who are quite low maintenance may believe that we simply don’t need as much as others do.

 That we’re content with circumstances driven by other people with more critical demands.